Site icon Women Fitness Org

 5 Joint Friendly Power Exercises

-While repeatedly doing heavy work out to get that toned fit body, one is ignorant of the fact that these exercises may not be joint friendly.
-The pain that accompanies while doing these exercises- on your knees, hips, elbows or shoulders may be passed over until it becomes unbearable.
-There are two negatives if your reach this point.
-Firstly, you are entering the gang of arthritis, tendonitis, bursitis etc. and secondly, with a bad experience you may give up on exercises.
+While repeatedly doing heavy workouts to get that toned fit body, one is ignorant of the fact that these exercises may not be joint-friendly.
+The pain that accompanies doing these exercises- on your knees, hips, elbows, or shoulders may be passed over until it becomes unbearable.
+There are two negatives if you reach this point.
+Firstly, you are entering the gang of arthritis, tendonitis, bursitis, etc., and secondly, with a bad experience, you may give up on exercises.
 Clearly, you don’t want to encounter both and want to continue staying fit.
-Let’s explore a few ways in which these very workouts can be done in a way that they don’t have a side effect on your joints.

-2) Do your exercises smoothly without any jerks: Have controlled body movements while exercising as this will ensure the easy tolerance of heavier weights on the body.
-For instance if you are exercising with jerks, the additional weights will only aggravate the situation and impact your ligaments and joints.
+2) Do your exercises smoothly without any jerks: Have controlled body movements while exercising, as this will ensure the easy tolerance of heavier weights on the body.
+For instance, if you are exercising with jerks, the additional weights will only aggravate the situation and impact your ligaments and joints.
 Instead, working smoothly and gradually increasing the weights will mitigate the risk of any injury.

 1. Sled Power Row: When you are working out on heavy exercises like the barbell rows, there is every chance that there is a lower back problem because of concentrated stress in this area.
-The full-body move- sled power row puts you in upright position and distributes the weight across the back, hamstrings and glutes.
+The full-body move- sled power row puts you in an upright position and distributes the weight across the back, hamstrings, and glutes.

 4. Dumbbell Snatch: In this, you use your entire body to lift the weight from the hips to your head.
 Using a dumbbell in a single arm is a lighter and easier option as you can easily manage the weight.

 5. Landmine Jerk: The overhead position in a usual push press and jerk power exercise can lead to pain in the joints once the weights are loaded.
-This can be avoided by using the landmine where in the load is transferred to the front of the body.
+This can be avoided by using the landmine, where the load is transferred to the front of the body.
 By this method, you will be angled on the weight rather than the opposite happening.

-Finally, always remember that while it is very common for people to consume painkillers before workouts to keep the joint pain at bay, little do people know that one may not realize the damage that is being done in the backend even when these medicines are suppressing the pain.
+Finally, always remember that while it is very common for people to consume painkillers before workouts to keep the joint pain at bay, little do people know that one may not realize the damage that is being done in the backend, even when these medicines are suppressing the pain.
 Additionally, over dose of painkillers can have a ghastly impact on your liver.
-Say No to Painkillers and instead focus on joint friendly power exercises which will give you better results.

 Exit mobile version